 Lloyds Scholars Programme

-We are delighted to announce our second cohort of students who are recipients of the HSBC scholarship, whereby HSBC will match-fund their tuition fees for the duration of their course.
+We are delighted to announce our third cohort of students who are recipients of the HSBC scholarship, whereby HSBC will match-fund their tuition fees for the duration of their course.
 We have selected five students via an interview process from our A2B cohort who are:

 We have a wide and comprehensive range of activities which are available free of charge including: